awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------

-When you specify topic filters in policies for MQTT clients, MQTT wildcard characters "\+" and "\#" are treated as literal characters\.
+When you specify topic filters in AWS IoT Core policies for MQTT clients, MQTT wildcard characters "\+" and "\#" are treated as literal characters\.
 Their use might result in unexpected behavior\.

 ------
 #### [ Registered Devices \(4\) ]

-For devices registered as things in the registry, the following policy grants permission to connect to with the client ID that matches the thing name, and to subscribe to the topic filter `some/+/topic` only:
+For devices registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with the client ID that matches the thing name, and to subscribe to the topic filter `some/+/topic` only:

 ```
 {